Way back in history:

 father Michael, ex-autocrosser, karter, and rally man, supplied the

 facts.
-It was grandfather Sylvan "Dub" Ranger had built the #100 "The Stranger" stock car raced by Cliff Tindall, shown here in 1958 at Matchams Park.
+It was grandfather Sylvan "Dub" Ranger who built the #100 "The Stranger" stock car raced by Cliff Tindall, shown here in 1958 at Matchams Park.
 Cliff and their mechanic Stan Cottrell were expert army-trained lorry mechanics.
-[Here I must point out that I've seen three different spellings of Cliff's last name.]
+[I must point out that I've seen three different spellings of Cliff's last name.]
 The car in these photos looks a lot like a Pilot, but is identifiable [thanks to Ford V-8 ace Mick Gamble] as a Ford V-8 Model 62, with a side-valve of about 2.6L, smaller than the later Pilots .

 No matter, as the Rangers were in it for fun, not for

-championships, and were on that wonderful Southern "circus circuit" of
+championships, and were on that wonderful Southern circus circuit of

 tracks with wild men like Pete Tucker and